 Brake Fluid Pressure Tank Bleeding

 In our experience brake fluid pressure bleeder tanks are the quickest and most effective way to efficiently flush your Audi or VW’s brake fluid system.
-The disadvantage's is if you’re a DIY’er this can involve some invested cost to purchase and buy the pressure bleeding tank and brake fluid reservoir adapter.
-The pressure bleeder tank can be filled with new brake fluid then adapts to your brake fluid reservoir.
-As you open each brake caliper bleeder screw the pressure tank initiates the flow of new brake fluid from the pressure tank into the brake fluid reservoir, through the brake lines, into the brake calipers and out the brake caliper bleeder screw.
-I always like to have around 12 to 14 inches of clear hose to connect to the brake caliper bleeder screw which allows me to clearly see the contaminated brake fluid and air bubbles escaping the system.
-This sequence should be done one brake caliper at a time from farthest to the brake master cylinder to closest.
-Some other benefits of changing your brake fluid using a pressure bleeder tank is minimizing the damage of the brake master cylinder.
+The disadvantage is if you’re a DIY’er this can involve some invested cost to purchase and buy the pressure bleeding tank and brake fluid reservoir adapter.
+The pressure bleeder tank can be filled with new brake fluid and then adapts to your brake fluid reservoir.
+As you open each brake caliper bleeder screw the pressure tank initiates the flow of new brake fluid from the pressure tank into the brake fluid reservoir, through the brake lines, into the brake calipers, and out the brake caliper bleeder screw.
+I always like to have around 12 to 14 inches of clear hose to connect to the brake caliper bleeder screw which allows me to see the contaminated brake fluid and air bubbles escaping the system.
+This sequence should be done one brake caliper at a time from the farthest to the brake master cylinder to the closest.
+Some other benefits of changing your brake fluid using a pressure bleeder tank are minimizing the damage to the brake master cylinder.
 If your car is older or has not had consistent brake fluid changes your brake fluid system has had excessive moisture and contaminants in the system.
-This moisture and contaminants can cause impurities in the deeper unintended brake pedal stroke area of the master cylinders internal bore and stroke area.
-These impurities can cause the internal seals to not mate properly causing inconsistent braking and lead to the failure of your master cylinder.
+This moisture and contaminants can cause impurities in the deeper unintended brake pedal stroke area of the master cylinder's internal bore and stroke area.
+These impurities can cause the internal seals to not mate properly causing inconsistent braking and leading to the failure of your master cylinder.
 This can be identified by not being able to get a good consistent hard brake pedal feel after confirming you have bled the brake fluid system of air.
 Using a brake fluid pressure bleeder tank will stop you from doing a complete stroke of your brake master cylinder.
 Minimizing possible brake master cylinder failure.

-We use this method in our own repair shop.
+We use this method in our repair shop.
 Some convenience is allowing the brakes to bleed while doing other car repairs.
 The disadvantages are it takes more time.
 Gravity bleeding works very well using automotive lifts that suspend the car over 4 ft in the air.
 Using a mityvac or fluid evacuator you can evacuate the brake fluid reservoir of old dirty brake fluid.
 Once this is done you can fill the reservoir with clean brake fluid.
 Starting from the furthest caliper from the reservoir, crack the brake caliper bleeder screw open and allow the dirty brake fluid to flow from the system.
-I always like to have around 12 to 14 inches of clear hose to pop on the brake caliper bleeder screw which allows me to clearly see the contaminated brake fluid and air bubbles escaping the system.
+I always like to have around 12 to 14 inches of clear hose to pop on the brake caliper bleeder screw which allows me to see the contaminated brake fluid and air bubbles escaping the system.
 Observe the brake fluid color.
 When you see fresh clean tan brake fluid you can tighten the bleeder crew and move to the next calipers in a sequence of farthest away from the brake master cylinder to the closest.
-During this process you always want to make sure your topping up you brake fluid reservoir to not allow air to be introduced to the system.
+During this process, you always want to make sure you're topping up your brake fluid reservoir to not allow air to be introduced to the system.

 Occasionally the good old fashion pedal bleeding can be employed.
 This method always works and isn't that hard to do.
 However, you will need two people to accomplish this task.
 Some disadvantages of pedal bleeding your brake fluid system is if your car is older or has not had consistent brake fluid changes your brake fluid system has had excessive moisture and contaminants in it.
 This moisture and contaminants in the system can cause impurities in the deeper unintended internal bore and stroke area of the brake master cylinder.
-These impurities can cause the internal seals to not mate properly once the brake pedal and master cylinder deeply stroked.
+These impurities can cause the internal seals to not mate properly once the brake pedal and master cylinder are deeply stroked.
 This can cause inconsistent braking and lead to the failure of your master cylinder.
 This can be identified by not being able to get a good consistent hard brake pedal feel after confirming you have bled the brake fluid system of air.
 Using a brake fluid pressure bleeder tank will stop you from doing a complete stroke of your brake master cylinder.
 Minimizing possible brake master cylinder failure.
-If you do suspect a failing brake master cylinder you should replace it immediately in order to restore optimal brake performance and safety.
+If you do suspect a failing brake master cylinder you should replace it immediately to restore optimal brake performance and safety.